ANA Prep – New Platform Launch

 No, we do not require to take any variables other than those given to us in the question.
 We do not need to do any complicated Math involving any calculations.
 We do not even need to manipulate the question stem in any way.
 All we need to do is visualize the problem and the given information appropriately.

 The hardest GMAT questions require careful thought and logic rather than rote memorization or advanced knowledge.
+Strong GMAT problem solving strategies make a real difference.
 Considerations like the following can help one arrive at logical solutions quickly:

 GMAT is a test of reasoning skills above all else.
-Quantitative Reasoning, Verbal Reasoning and even Data Insights involve using logic and analytical skills to arrive at answers efficiently.
+Quantitative Reasoning, Verbal Reasoning and even Data Insights involve using logic and analytical skills to arrive at answers efficiently with strong GMAT problem solving strategies.
 By practicing logical reasoning techniques, test-takers can approach even the hardest GMAT questions with confidence, knowing that success on this test depends more on clear thinking than on high-level knowledge.
 Remember, GMAT is not about WHAT you know — it is about HOW you think.